StudioEtrange/stella-app/README.md

 ## Tools

 * **xgboost-python**

-  Install xgboost in your current active python environnement.
+  Install xgboost in your current active python environment.
 Designed with `virtuelenv` or `conda` in mind.

 ```
   ./xgboost-python.sh -h
 ```

 * **lightgbm-python**

-  Install lightgbm in your current active python environnement
+  Install lightgbm in your current active python environment

 ```
   ./lightgbm-python.sh -h
 ```

 * **cloud9-service** *[NEEDS docker]*

   cloud9 is a web IDE
   https://c9.io

 ```
   ./cloud9-service.sh -h
 ```

 * **docker-ubuntu**

   Install docker on ubuntu

   *This is an OS Specific task which manipulate the system*

 ```
   ./docker-ubuntu.sh -h
 ```

 * **docker-rhel**

   Install docker on red hat & centos

   *This is an OS Specific task which manipulate the system*

 ```
   ./docker-rhel.sh -h
 ```